nutgram/docs/docs/usage/middleware.md

 ## Passing data

-It's possible to pass data between middlewares, using the method `setData` and `getData` on the bot instance, for example, to automatically retrieve data from a database, perform checks, and so on:
+It's possible to pass data between middlewares, using the method `set` and `get` on the bot instance, for example, to automatically retrieve data from a database, perform checks, and so on:

 ```php